lingchuL/py-jdb/README.md

 This would return a list of row data dict that with `name` attribute value is "Alice".

 ## Write Datas
 As it is a json format with fixed structure, you can use `json` library to write datas directly.
-But `py-jdb` provides some functions to make it more readable.
+But `jdbl` provides some functions to make it more readable.

 ### add_rows
 `add_rows` function is used to add rows to a table.
 And it has upsert mode.
 Which would just update the row if it exists, or add the row if it doesn't exist.